Renew & Restore Detox Kit

 Using a neti pot is an all-natural therapy that offers a number of benefits.
 It can help:

 Recent studies support the use of nasal irrigation to relieve symptoms.
 A study performed by the University of Wisconsin looked at whether or not saline nasal irrigation would improve sinus symptoms and quality of life, and decrease medication use in adults with a medical history of sinusitis.
 Subjects used a saline solution combined with baking soda every day for six months to irrigate the nose.
 The results showed a decrease in sinus symptoms, an increase in sinus-related quality of life, and a decrease in medication use for frequent sufferers of sinusitis.

 A separate study through the University of Wisconsin found that 87 percent of family doctors who participated in an electronic questionnaire recommended saline nasal irrigation to their patients suffering from upper respiratory conditions such as chronic rhinosinusitis, seasonal allergic rhinitis, and viral upper respiratory infections.

 In addition to helping adults, this treatment has also proven effective for children.
 Research shows children with seasonal allergies who perform saline nasal irrigation and take antihistamine medication are more likely to experience a reduction in symptoms than children who only take medication.
 Additionally, it found that children using the neti pot were able to decrease their use of antihistamine medication.

-Discontinue use if symptoms worsen.
+Discontinue use if sinus issues worsen.

-*Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.
+*Editor’s Note: The information in this article is intended for your educational use only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health programs.